Venetian Arena

-The Cotai Arena is an indoor arena located on the premises of The Venetian Macao, on the Cotai Strip, in Macau, China.
-It opened in 2007 with a seating capacity of 15,000.
-The arena was known as Venetian Arena from 2007 to 2010, when it was renamed as CotaiArena.
-It hosts sporting events such as basketball, tennis and boxing, as well as concerts and international televised awards shows.
+The Venetian Arena (previously known as the Cotai Arena) is an indoor arena located on the premises of The Venetian Macao, on the Cotai Strip, in Macau, China.
+It opened in 2007 and has a seating capacity of 14,000.
+The facility was known as Venetian Arena from 2007 to 2010, and was renamed the Cotai Arena from 2010 until 2024, when it reverted back to its original name.
+It hosts sporting events such as basketball, tennis and boxing, as well as concerts and internationally-televised awards shows.

+History

+The arena opened as the Venetian Arena on 8 April 2007, and was renamed the Cotai Arena in 2010.
+In November 2024, the venue reopened with its original name, following renovations that added 15 VIP suites, enhanced acoustics, and advanced lighting systems.